Wiggins, Stone County, Mississippi: History

 On June 22, 1935, a mob of 200 white people lynched a black man, R. D. McGee.
 A white girl had been attacked, and McGee was suspected as the culprit.
 He was roused from his bed, and taken before the girl.
 She identified him, a day later, based on the clothing her attacker had been wearing.
 The same day it was reported that Dewitt Armstrong, another African-American was flogged for making insulting remarks to white women.
-On November 21, 1938, another black man, Wilder McGowan, was lynched by a mob of 200 white men for allegedly assaulting a 74-year-old woman.
-An investigator found there was no merit to the charge against McGowan, but rather that he was lynched because he "Did not know his place," and in addition had rebuffed a group of white men who had invaded a negro dance hall "looking for some good-looking nigger women".
 His death certificate indicated strangulation by "rope party".
 Although seventeen men were identified as participating in the lynching, the justice department decided no action was merited.
 In 2016, a group of white students at Stone High School put a noose around a black student's neck.
 The student's parent alleged that local law enforcement discouraged their family from filing a report.

 In June 2021, Wiggins voters elected their first African-American mayor, Darrell Berry, who had served as mayor pro temp since November 2020 and then interim mayor since January 2021, following the death of the city's incumbent mayor.
 Berry had been an elected Wiggins alderman during three mayoral terms (12 years) prior to his election as mayor.
 As of June 2021, the city had three African-Americans simultaneously serving on the city council.